Preston Candover: Governance

 The village of Preston Candover is part of the civil parish of Preston Candover, which is part of the parish council of Preston Candover and Nutley.
 It is also part of the Upton Grey and the Candovers ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district in Hampshire County Council.

+Religious sites

+The church of St. Mary in the village dates from the Victorian period.
+As of 2005, the church regularly held traditional services, all age services, pet services and meditative services in the style of the Taizé community.
+The remains of a previous church, also dedicated to St. Mary, exist in the village; the church had existed since the Middle Ages and was burned in a fire in 1681, before being mostly demolished in 1883.

+Culture and community

+As of 2005, the village contained a primary school, village shop, a post office, a village hall and a pub called the Purefoy Arms.
+In 2025, the Purefoy Arms was taken over by local residents, protecting it from residential development, with plans to re-open under the name The Candover.